Ford LTD (Americas): First generation (1965–1968)

 For the 1965 model year, Ford introduced an all-new design for its full-size model range.
 To further expand its flagship Galaxie 500 series, the 500 LTD was introduced.
 Sharing top billing within the Galaxie series with the performance 500XL, the 500 LTD was designed as a luxury-oriented vehicle, offering many features of more expensive vehicles under the lower price of the Ford nameplate.
-In contrast with other full size Ford models, the LTD featured a luxurious, plush cloth interior with woodgrain accents, along with contoured seats and door panels.
-In line with Cadillac and Imperial (and its own Lincoln-Mercury offerings), the LTD offered features and options such as power windows, power driver's seat, power brakes, power steering, air conditioning, and a full or half-vinyl top (called a landau or brougham interchangeably by the same manufacturers).
-Ford offered the Galaxie 500 LTD in two body styles: a two-door hardtop and a four-door hardtop.
+It featured a plush cloth interior with woodgrain accents, along with contoured seats and door panels not found on other full size Ford models.
+Options included power windows, power driver's seat, power brakes, power steering, air conditioning, and a full or half-vinyl top (called a Landau roof or Brougham interchangeably by various manufacturers).
+The Galaxie 500 LTD was offered in two body styles: a two-door hardtop and a four-door hardtop.

-The launch of the LTD would lead to several responses from other American manufacturers.
-As a mid-year introduction, Chevrolet introduced the Caprice (its closest rival), with 1966 bringing the AMC Ambassador DPL, Plymouth Fury VIP, and Dodge Monaco.
-As with the LTD, all of these model lines were full-size sedans/hardtops offered with higher-trim features and content.
+The launch of the LTD triggered responses from rivals, starting with a mid-year introduction by Chevrolet of its top of the line Caprice.
+AMC brought out the Ambassador DPL in 1966, Plymouth the Fury VIP, and Dodge the Monaco.

-For 1966, the Galaxie name was dropped from the LTD, making it a nameplate in its own right.
-Along with the rest of the Galaxie line, the LTD received a minor exterior revision, including a split grille.
+For 1966, the Galaxie name was dropped from the LTD. As with the Galaxie line, the LTD received a minor exterior revision, including a split grille.
 Front disc brakes became an option.